 The conference fee is £55 and includes: attendance at all sessions, access to all workshops, lunch/refreshments, and an informal conference buffet dinner on the Friday night in Bath city centre.

 Accommodation for the event is available in the University of Bath’s student halls, in The Quads.
 Our deadline for booking accommodation through the conference has now passed, so you will need to arrange your own accommodation separately by contacting their conferencing team (email link).
 While there are no formal sessions on the Thursday night, there will be a nominated venue for those arriving early to meet up and socialise.

-For anyone booked to stay in the accommodation, the reception desk at the accommodation will be manned until 4am for you to check in.
+For anyone booked to stay in the accommodation, the reception desk to check in is at East Accommodation Centre, which is listed on the Campus Map (PDF) as Woodland Court.
+The desk will be manned until 4am for you to check in.
 Bed linen and towels are provided, and free Wi-fi is included.